fisher/apl/symbols.md

 ## ⊆
 ### Left Shoe Underbar

+(Cannot find the way to print this character; I have copied it from here and it works)

 #### Monadic

 Classic Edition: the symbol ⊆ (Left Shoe Underbar) is not available in Classic